Stock market today: Wall Street rallies toward record following the latest inflation report

 NEW YORK (AP) — U.S. stocks are rallying Tuesday following the latest update on inflation.

-The S&P 500 was 1% higher in midday trading and on track to top its all-time high set last week.
-The Dow Jones Industrial Average was up 237 points, or 0.6%, as of 11:25 a.m.
-Eastern time, and the Nasdaq composite was 1.4% higher after all three indexes erased earlier losses.
+The S&P 500 was 0.8% higher in afternoon trading and hovering around its all-time high set last week.
+The Dow Jones Industrial Average was up 158 points, or 0.4%, as of 12:31 p.m.
+Eastern time, and the Nasdaq composite was 1% higher after all three indexes erased earlier losses.

 The highly anticipated inflation report said prices paid by U.S. consumers rose a bit more last month than economists expected.
 It kept the door closed on hopes that the Federal Reserve could deliver the cuts to interest rates that Wall Street craves at its next meeting next week.